xubingyue/avocadodb/Documentation/Books/Manual/Appendix/Deprecated/SimpleQueries/ModificationQueries.md

 It is recommended to use AQL instead, see [**Data Modification Queries**](../../../../AQL/DataQueries.html#data-modification-queries).
 {% endhint %}

-ArangoDB also allows removing, replacing, and updating documents based on an example document.
+AvocadoDB also allows removing, replacing, and updating documents based on an example document.
 Every document in the collection will be compared against the specified example document and be deleted/replaced/ updated if all attributes match.